MagneticPanda/MARL-Social-Dilemmas/README.md

 protocol, which provides a standardised way to compare and contrast the efficacy of algorithms across a plethora of high quality environment implementaions.

-A video presentation, including deomonstration of the software can be accessed via this [Google Drive link](https://drive.google.com/file/d/1izaOwiQttb6pinNZCmnAlYFyZzwBcs6c/view?usp=share_link)
+A video presentation, including a deomonstration of the software, can be accessed via this [Google Drive link](https://drive.google.com/file/d/1izaOwiQttb6pinNZCmnAlYFyZzwBcs6c/view?usp=share_link)

 | Clean Up  | Prisoner's Dilemma  |
 |:-:|:-:|